MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-1.md

 ---
-title: Work with Azure service principals – Azure CLI | Microsoft Docs
+title: Create Azure service principals using the Azure CLI | Microsoft Docs
-description: Learn how to create and use service principals with the Azure CLI.
-Use service principals to gain control over which Azure resources can be accessed.
+description: Learn how to create and use service principals to control access to Azure resources using the Azure CLI.
 manager: jasongroce
 author: dbradish-microsoft
 ms.author: dbradish
-ms.date: 09/29/2023
+ms.date: 10/10/2023
 ms.topic: conceptual
 ms.service: azure-cli
 ms.tool: azure-cli
 ms.custom: devx-track-azurecli
 keywords: azure service principal, create service principal azure, create service principal azure cli
 ---
-# Work with Azure service principals using the Azure CLI
+# Create an Azure service principal with Azure CLI

 Automated tools that use Azure services should always have restricted permissions to ensure that Azure resources are secure.
 Therefore, instead of having applications sign in as a fully privileged user, Azure offers service principals.
 An Azure service principal is an identity created for use with applications, hosted services, and automated tools.
 This identity is used to access resources.